Auburn vs. USC: Sportsbook promo codes, odds, spread, over/under - December 17

 Auburn vs. USC: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 17

-In this article, you can check out the spread and odds across multiple sportsbooks for the Auburn vs. USC matchup.
+You can find odds, spreads, over/unders and more across multiple sportsbooks for the Auburn vs. USC matchup in this article.

 Auburn vs. USC Game Info